Built By: Milton Hess

 In the mid-1990s, Lagoon once again sought approval for a different form of racing at the park and once again, nearby residents were concerned about the noise it would create.
 This time, the plans were for a controlled drag strip that allowed park guests to race each other.
 But it didn’t cause the kind of uproar created by horse racing in the 1910s or stock car racing in the ’60s.
 Lagoon already planned to make modifications to lower the noise level by having special mufflers installed on the dragsters and a 12-foot-high berm added along the north side of the drag strip.
 Top Eliminator Dragsters opened in 1996 along the same piece of land that was formerly the home stretch of the old Race Track.

 A ghost of the old track layout is still discernible in the field to the north of the park thanks to decades of use by company vehicles.
 Part of the short pathway that curves around the old location of Hydro-Luge also follows the track.
 The old white barn used by Paramount Dairy was used for storage for many years.
 Eventually the roof started caving in and the barn was torn down on 16 March 2015.
-As of 2018, only one more dairy barn remains near the park’s maintenance shop.
+Now only one dairy barn remains near the park’s maintenance shop.

 1. Milton’s wife, Margaret, related the following story in her historical account of Farmington: